 2020 | Machine

-This machine was commissioned by z33 – House for Comtemporary Arts, Design and Architecture in 2020.
+This machine was commissioned by z33 – House for Contemporary Arts, Design and Architecture.

 Electrical engineer: Pim Swinkels